Aruna Miller: National politics

 Miller endorsed former Secretary of State Hillary Clinton for president on April 9, 2016.
 On April 17, 2019, Miller and the Indian American Impact group endorsed U.S. Senator from California Kamala Harris for president.

 Opioid crisis

 In March 2018, Miller said she supported studying alternative treatments, including ibogaine and marijuana, to help patients wean themselves from opioids.

 Personal life

-In 1990, Miller moved to Montgomery County, Maryland, where she married her college sweetheart, David Miller.
-She has three adult daughters.
-Miller's mother lives with the family in Darnestown, Maryland.
+Miller is an adherent of Hinduism and swore her oath on the Bhagavad Gita.
+In 1990, she moved to Montgomery County, Maryland, where she married her college sweetheart, David Miller.
+Miller has three adult daughters, and her mother lives with the family in Darnestown, Maryland.
+She and her husband are vegetarians.

 Miller maintains her activism in community organizations and has served on the boards of Round House Theatre, Montgomery Parks Foundation, Emerge Maryland, Madison House Autism Foundation, BlackRock Center for the Arts and the Montgomery County Public Schools Educational Foundation.

 Miller is a graduate of Leadership Montgomery.